Classification Trees with Valid Inference via the Exponential Mechanism: Review of related literature

 \paragraph{Selective inference with conditional guarantees.} While our method shares the conceptual idea behind conditional approaches in selective inference (e.g., \cite{Lee_2016, fithian2017optimal, randomizedresponse, snigdhaintergative, gao2024selective, perry2025inference}), we demonstrate how properties of the exponential mechanism can be exploited to circumvent several well-known difficulties associated with these methods.

-First, in constructing pivotal quantities for inference, our approach avoids the need to explicitly characterize the selection event in terms of data variables, as in \cite{Lee_2016, neufeld2022tree}, or to obtain simpler descriptions of this event by relying on geometric properties of the selection process, as in \cite{panigrahi2023approximate, appromixateMLE}.
+First, in constructing pivotal quantities for inference, our approach avoids explicitly characterizing the selection event or relying on geometric simplifications, unlike \cite{Lee_2016, neufeld2022tree, panigrahi2023approximate, appromixateMLE}.
 Instead, the sampling probabilities in the exponential mechanism directly yield adjustments for the adaptive fitting process and can apply to any information gain measure used in standard tree-fitting algorithms.
-Second, the inferential guarantees developed in our work make no assumptions about how rare or likely the tree fit is, i.e., our method remains provably valid even for fits or selection events whose probabilities approach zero.
+Second, the inferential guarantees developed in our work make no assumptions about how rare or likely the tree fit is, remaining valid even when selection probabilities approach zero by leveraging properties of the exponential mechanism.
 By contrast, much of the existing work on asymptotic selective inference (e.g., \cite{randomizedresponse}) relies on restrictive assumptions, requiring the selection event to have a probability bounded away from zero, or under Gaussian randomization schemes, such as those in \cite{rasines2023splitting, rasines2023local, panigrahi2023carving, bakshi2024selectiveinferencetimevaryingeffect}, to have probability vanishing to zero only at specific rates.
-Remarkably, by exploiting the properties of the exponential mechanism, our asymptotic theory circumvents these assumptions entirely.